DeanIsMe/Wavepaper_Release/README.md

 This program is not yet a polished solution, so there are sure to be some bugs lurking around.
 Let me know if you find any, through https://github.com/DeanIsMe/Wavepaper.
 There is a lot of room for improvements and extra features, so please tell me what you would like to see!

+Known bugs:
+If you have your display settings set to anything other than 100%, then this program will not be shown correctly.

 License

 This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nd/4.0/